wavemaker/docs/website/blog/2024-02-07-wavemaker-security.md

 ### Third-party Dependent Libraries

-WaveMaker's use of SONARQUBE represents a proactive approach to ensure the integrity and security of its software applications.
-SONARQUBE serves as a crucial component in the software development lifecycle, providing a comprehensive analysis of code quality, bug identification, and security vulnerabilities.
+Dealing with threats while using third-party libraries is to make sure of the quality of external resources that we use in our application development.
+WaveMaker uses SONARQUBE which provides a comprehensive analysis of code quality, bug identification, and security vulnerabilities.

-The frequent evaluation allows the development team to catch potential issues early in the development process, preventing the accumulation of technical debt and enhancing the overall stability of the software.
-Moreover, the upgrade policy implemented by WaveMaker further enhances the security posture of the software.
+This frequent evaluation allows the development team to catch potential issues early in the development process, preventing the accumulation of technical debt and enhancing the overall stability of the software.

-In summary, the integration of SONARQUBE into WaveMaker's development process exemplifies a commitment to code quality, security, and continuous improvement.

 ## Our Commitment to Application Security